yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 | 2020-03-27 18:38:08.374000 | PpPIg... | SM-G960F   | Samsung         |    -87 |
 | 2020-03-27 18:38:18.986000 | 2k7qJ... | SM-N960F   | Samsung         |    -65 |

-Doing the same thing for the trace_together_status database, we see that it keeps a record of when scanning is started and stopped on the phone:
+Doing the same thing for the trace_together_status database, we see that it keeps a record of when scanning starts and stops.
+I converted these strings into 1s and 0s, for when TraceTogether was and wasn't scanning.

 |   id | timestamp                  | msg              |
 |-----:|:---------------------------|:-----------------|